Okay, now they're just trolling us.

-So why the collective swoon on Sunday night?
+So why all the collective swoons?
 What is it about those two?
-Aside from the fact that their obvious regard for each other further proves that breaking a person's heart isn't an unforgivable act, that time does funny things to once-gaping wounds, and that the world doesn't care that 15 years have passed since these two split up in devastating fashion?
+Aside from the fact that their obvious regard for each other further proves that breaking a person's heart isn't an unforgivable act, that time does funny things to once-gaping wounds, and that the world doesn't care that 15 years have passed since these two split up in devastating fashion.

 Well, for starters, has anyone ever noticed how the Internet has made it exponentially harder to let things go?